 About Martino Abellana

-Martino Alcoseba Abellana was the fourth of seven children, born into a family of artists whose talents spanned from the visual arts to music.
-His media of choice were oil, pastel, and watercolor.
-His repertoire integrates classical, impressionist, and realist art styles, which he refined under the mentorship of National Artist Fernando Amorsolo.
-This tutelage earned him the nickname "The Amorsolo of the South."
+Martino Alcoseba Abellana was the fourth of seven children, born into a family of artists with talents ranging from visual arts to music.
+He primarily worked in oil, pastel, and watercolor, blending classical, impressionist, and realist styles.
+Abellana honed his skills under the mentorship of National Artist Fernando Amorsolo, earning him the nickname “The Amorsolo of the South.”

 About The Estate